 Meet the Evaluator

-She has coordinated with numerous attorneys and assisted dozens of cases through USCIS, Miami Immigration Court, Orlando Immigration Court and Atlanta Immigration Court.
-In addition to PsyD/EDS level education in assessment, psychopathology and cultural psychology, she has also studied German, French and Spanish languages at college level.
+She has coordinated with numerous attorneys and assisted dozens of cases through USCIS, Miami Immigration Court, Orlando Immigration Court and Atlanta Immigration Court and is referred cases from attorneys in California, New York, Atlanta and throughout the state of Florida.
+In addition to PsyD/EDS level education in assessment, psychopathology and cultural psychology, she has also studied German, French and Spanish languages and culture at college level.

 At Oceanside Family Therapy & Assessments,we offer objective, comprehensive evaluations covering mental health, biopsychosocial data and family systems perspectives to the US Immigration Court and USCIS at the request of any immigration attorney who feels that his or her client has a special situation that would benefit from a forensic therapist.